Oto Žarnay: Whistleblower

-Oto Žarnay worked as a teacher at Commerce Academy high school on the Polárna street in Košice.
+Žarnay worked as a teacher at Commerce Academy high school on the Polárna street in Košice.
 He was also the director of the teacher parents association at the school.
-In 2013 he wrote a public letter to the Prime Minister Robert Fico, stating that the school pays € 400 monthly for likely bogus "external legal services".
+In 2013 he wrote a public letter to the Prime Minister Robert Fico, stating that the school pays €400 monthly for likely bogus "external legal services".
 The management of the school refused to clarify the nature of services provided.
-In response the Minister of Education Peter Pellegrini proposed a meeting with Žarnay to discuss his concerns.
+In response the Minister of Education Peter Pellegrini requested a meeting with Žarnay to discuss his concerns.

-Žarnay together with an MP Ján Mičovský filled a lawsuit against the school for wasteful and fraudulent use of public funds.
-The comptroller of Košice regional administration estimates that over the course of contract being in effect, the school paid a total of € 12,000 without to a law firm without apparently receiving any services in return.
+Žarnay together with an MP Ján Mičovský filed a lawsuit against the school for wasteful and fraudulent use of public funds.
+The comptroller of Košice regional administration estimates that over the course of contract being in effect, the school paid a total of €12,000 without to a law firm without apparently receiving any services in return.
 In 2016, this finding was confirmed also by a central government auditor.

 After the contract became public knowledge, it was no longer extended and soon expired.
 Nonetheless, Žarnay was fired for "organizational reasons" along with a physical education teacher who spoke in his defense.
-The sacking was declared invalid by the appellate court of the Košice region in December 2018.
-The new principal of the school subsequently announced that Žarnay, who became an MP in the meantime, will be welcome to return to teaching at the school after the end of his career in politics should he wish to come back.
+The dismissal was declared invalid by the appellate court of the Košice region in December 2018.
+The new school principal subsequently announced that Žarnay, who became an MP in the meantime, was welcome to return to be a teacher after his political career ended if he wished to return.

 Political career

-Local politics

 Between 2014 and 2018, Žarnay served as a town councilor of Košice as an independent.